Scouting for Girls: 2007-2008: Debut album and early singles

-Everybody Wants to Be on TV: 2009–2012
+2009-2012: Everybody Wants to Be on TV and The Light Between Us

 Scouting for Girls returned to Helioscentric Studios (East Sussex, UK) in 2009 to commence work on their second album with producer Andy Green (who produced the band's eponymous debut album).
 The album, Everybody Wants To Be on TV, was released in the UK on 12 April 2010.
 The first single to be taken from the record was "This Ain't a Love Song" which went straight to number 1 in the UK Singles Chart on 4 April 2010, giving the band 2010's Easter Number 1.
 The track has been added to radio playlists in Australia, including Sydney Radio Station: Nova 969 FM as at May 2010.

 In the lead up to the album's release, Scouting for Girls performed in the Woolpack Pub on the set of long-running British soap, Emmerdale for a Radio Aire session.

 Scouting for Girls toured their new album throughout 2010, commencing with a full UK tour throughout late April and May 2010.

 The band also took part in a sponsored Chopper bicycle ride from London to Brighton for the charity WellChild raising over £20,000.
 The band released the second single, "Famous", from the album on 12 July 2010.
 The single peaked at number 37 on the UK Singles Chart, giving the band their sixth Top 40 single overall.